26 Years Ago: Alan Jackson Scores First No. 1 Hit

 Twenty-six years ago today (March 9, 1991) was a big day for Alan Jackson.
 It was on that date that the singer earned his first No. 1 hit with “I’d Love You All Over Again,” from his freshman album, Here in the Real World.

 Jackson wrote “I’d Love You All Over Again” for his wife Denise, for their 10th wedding anniversary.
 The song was the fifth and final single from his debut album; his previous single, “Chasin’ That Neon Rainbow,” made it to No. 2 on the charts, with two other singles, “Here in the Real World” and “Wanted,” landing at No. 3.

-The singer-songwriter quickly became accustomed to staying in the No. 1 spot on the charts.
-Since his first chart-topping hit, Jackson has gone all the way to the top 25 more times, with 57 of his singles landing in the Top 40.
+Jackson quickly became accustomed to staying in the No. 1 spot on the charts.
+Since his first chart-topping hit, the Georgia native has gone all the way to the top 25 more times, with 57 of his singles landing in the Top 40.

 Country’s Greatest Love Stories